 Austria

-- Both teams scored in 4 of Austria's last 5 World Cup qualifying matches.
+- Both opponents scored in Austria's last four World Cup qualifying matches.

 Patrick Pentz – Philipp Mwene, Philipp Lienhart, Stefan Posch, Konrad Laimer – Patrick Wimmer, Nicolas Seiwald, Xaver Schlager, Christoph Baumgartner, Michael Gregoritsch – Marko Arnautovic.